WilliamDASILVA/gtag-module/README.md

 [📖 **Release Notes**](./CHANGELOG.md)

-# Attention
+# Note
-This project is looking for maintainers.
-Please see [RFC](https://github.com/nuxt-community/gtm-module/issues/82) for future of module.
+This module is a fork of https://github.com/nuxt-community/google-gtag-module.
+Using it to be compatible with latest version of Nuxt including runtime configs.

 ## Features